 Licensing & State Laws

-Minnesota’s three-stage licensing process allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.
-The learner’s permit and intermediate stages are key steps.
+Minnesota’s multi-stage licensing process allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.

 After turning 15, your teen may apply for an instructional permit.
 A parent or legal guardian must sign the application.
 Your teen must complete 30 hours of classroom instruction from an accredited driver education school and be enrolled in or have completed behind-the-wheel instruction.
-Upon passing a vision and written test (AAA can help your teen prepare for this), your teen will be issued an instructional permit.
+Upon passing a vision and written test, your teen will be issued an instructional permit.

 With an instructional permit, your child may only drive under the supervision of a certified driving instructor, licensed parent, legal guardian or other driver age 21 or older.
-Your teen must log a minimum of 30 hours of supervised practice driving, including 10 hours at night.
 After dark, a teen with an instructional permit may only drive under the supervision of a certified driving instructor or a licensed driver age 25 or older.

 When your teen turns 16 and has driven conviction-free on an instructional permit for at least six months, the teen can apply for a provisional license.
 You or a legal guardian must first certify that your teen has completed the minimum requirements for practice driving.
 Then, upon presenting proof of driver education course completion and passing a road test, your teen will be issued a provisional license.